isabelle-ag/isabelle-ag.github.io/index.md

 - Elimiates compatibility issues.
 - Easy to share, all you need to send is the link!

+Etter advocates for using static websites over dynamic ones where possible for many reasons, including the simplicity to create and maintain, requiring only the GitHub webpage.
+Additionally, static sites are much quicker to load and are far more beginner friendly.

 ### Use Distributed Version Control

 Etter argues that distributed version control systems, like GitHub, are essential.
 GitHub allows for simple editing, remote access, ease in repairing mistakes and collaboration, and will host our site for us!

-### Use Static Websites

-Etter advocates for using static websites where possible for many reasons, including the simplicity to create and maintain, requiring only the GitHub webpage.

 ## Prerequisites